Bridal party, academics among Canadian victims of plane crash in Iran

 Borna Ghotbi, a close friend of the newlyweds since they were all undergraduates at Tehran’s Sharif University, said their wedding took place three days ago.

+Another couple, Siavash Ghafouri Azar and Sara Mamani, had also just married in Iran, according to a Montreal university professor who taught Azar.
+The couple, both engineers, had just bought a house in a Montreal suburb.

+Alvand Sadeghi, 30, a talented pianist who played for guests at his 2018 wedding, had moved to Toronto last April to join his wife, a family friend told Reuters.
+Both Sadeghi and his wife, Negar Borghei, were killed in the crash along with his sister and her daughter.

-Canadian Prime Minister Justin Trudeau said on Wednesday that the government would reach out to international partners to ensure the crash is thoroughly investigated “and that Canadians’ questions are answered.”
+Canadian Prime Minister Justin Trudeau said 138 people on the plane were connecting to a flight to Canada.

+“All had so much potential, so much life ahead of them,” Trudeau told reporters, adding Canada expected to have a role in the crash investigation.

 The flight was a popular transit route for Canadians traveling to Iran, in the absence of direct flights, and carried many students and academics heading home from the holidays.
 Canada broke off diplomatic relations with Iran in 2012.